PSHE (Personal, Social, Health and Economic Education)

 Impact:

 All children are assessed in PSHE by their teachers, on a termly basis.
-Mrs. Bingley then analyses the attainment and progress of the whole school in this area.
+Mrs. Carpenter then analyses the attainment and progress of the whole school in this area.
 This information informs future teaching and learning in PSHE.